bveldhuyzen/XGREPLIST/README.md

 > EXAMPLE: `wsearch Procalcitonin as additional marker for medullary thyroid carcinoma`
 > REQUIRES: Responsive plugin enabled

-- SEARCH_FB: search Facebook only
+- SEARCH_FB: search Facebook
 > USE: type `search_FB QUERY` to search for QUERY only on Facebook
 > EXAMPLE: `search_FB World Youth Day 2023`
 > REQUIRES: at least one web browsing plugin enabled

-- SEARCH_TW: search Twitter only
+- SEARCH_TW: search Twitter
 > USE: type `search_TW QUERY` to search for QUERY only on Twitter
 > EXAMPLE: `search_TW Trump latest news`
 > REQUIRES: at least one web browsing plugin enabled

+- SEARCH_LN: search LinkedIn
+> USE: type `search_LN QUERY` to search for QUERY only on LinkedIn
+> EXAMPLE: `search_LN John Johnson`
+> REQUIRES: at least one web browsing plugin enabled
+> !!NOTE!!: In testing phase / not ready for use yet

 #Web tools (testing/online):